amigazen/unsui/README.md

 ### UnixLib3 - The _zafu_ (座蒲)

 **Standard C Library**: UnixLib3 is a (WIP) near complete POSIX and C99 standard C library implementation for Amiga and the SAS/C (and soon DICE) compiler.
 It provides many more functions and new versions of functions to extend the SAS/C standard C library, similar to VBCC's PosixLib.
 It does not replace the original SAS/C startup code or sc.lib except where the function prototype has changed since the days of ANSI/C89, in which case UnixLib3 provides a new modern version of the same function.
+You could almost says it's an 'unClib'.

 Using UnixLib3 it should be possible to port more modern functions as well as taking advantage of C99 improvements such as the memory-safe string functions.